CurtinIDS/python-carpentries-website-template/README.md

     ![screenshot of this repository's GitHub page with an arrow pointing to the the 'use this template' button on the top left](fig/select-github-use-template.png?raw=true)
 2. If the repo is public, a new webpage should be created at `curtinids.github.io/<reponame>`
 3. Edit the workshop title in '_config.yml'.
 You shouldnt need to edit nay other settings
 4. Edit relevant information at the top of "index.md".
 If you want to change any other wording on the main page (other than the scheudle), scroll down and make your changes using html.
+Make sure to delete the alert block at the top (next to the comment that tells you to delete it)
 5. Edit "_includes/schedule.html".
 This file is inserted into the main index.
 You will be editing the two tables defined after the `<table class="table table-striped">` keywords. an enclosing `<tr>` indicates a row, and an enclosing `<td>` indicates a column.
 By default, there will be two rows per column.
-If you want to insert another row, copy paste the following into the desired location in the table:
+  If you want to insert another row, copy and paste the following into the desired location in the table after a `</tr>` (forward slash tr) and before the next `<tr>` (bare tr):
     ```html
     <tr>
       <td>TIME></td>